CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Configure-Integrations/Integrate-NetQ-with-Your-LDAP-Server.md

 4. Click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/23-Delete/bin-1.svg" width="18" height="18"/> in the Edit menu.

 {{%notice tip%}}
-If an LDAP user is deleted in LDAP it is not automatically deleted from NetQ; however, the login credentials for these LDAP users stop working immediately.
+If you delete an LDAP user in LDAP it is not automatically deleted from NetQ; however, the login credentials for these LDAP users stop working immediately.
 {{%/notice%}}